chris1111/Create-Install-Media/README.md

    - Disable the security SIP and Gatekeeper on your Mac
    - Blank USB key 8 gig for Install macOS
-   - Install macOS High Sierra.app (From Mac App Store)
+   - Install macOS Mojave.app (From Mac App Store)

 * Credit:
    - Apple